hanxiaomax/CarND-Behavioral-Cloning-P3/README.md

 In the generator , I argumented the image data by:

-- adding translation
+- flip the image
-- adding random brightness
+- adding translation and random brightness

 ![alt text][image7]
 ![alt text][image8]